MauroSupera/rdp/README.md

 + Go to Action> CI> Run workflow
 + Reload the page and press CI> build
 + Press the down arrow on Connect To Your RPD to get IP, User, Password.

-*IF MY REPO GOT DELETED,ON YOUR GITHUB GO TO .github/workflows > RDP-US.yml AND EDIT NEW LINK TO YOUR REPO.
-ALL .BAT in Files FOLDER*